GDevelopApp/GDevelop-extensions/README.md

 | Contribute to GDevelop itself   | Visit [GDevelop GitHub repository](https://github.com/4ian/GDevelop). |
 | Create/improve an extension     | Read below.                                                           |

-## 🚀 Discover more extensions on the [GDevelop Community List](https://github.com/GDevelopApp/GDevelop-community-list)
+### 🚀 Discover more extensions on the [GDevelop Community List](https://github.com/GDevelopApp/GDevelop-community-list).

-The **[GDevelop Community List](https://github.com/GDevelopApp/GDevelop-community-list)** is where extensions built by the whole GDevelop community can be found.
+The [GDevelop Community List](https://github.com/GDevelopApp/GDevelop-community-list) is where extensions built by the whole GDevelop community can be found.
 Check it out!

 ## ⚙️ Submit your extension to the list of experimental extensions